timble/www.openpolice.be/blog/_posts/2014-11-10-hello-twitter.md

 ## Community

-Alongside the actual development of the project, we also actively work to encourage this new approach to architecture across Belgian Police departments.
+Alongside the actual development of the project, we also actively work to encourage this new approach to architecture across Belgian Local Police departments.

 One of the ways this is done is by building and maintaining an active and open community of developers.
 Anyone should be able to contribute to the architecture, both inside and outside of the Police boundaries.